yadt/yadt-config-rpm-maker/README.md

 Arguments:
-  repo-url    URL to subversion repository or absolute path on localhost revision    subversion revision for which the configuration rpms are going to be built"""
+  repo-url    URL to subversion repository or absolute path on localhost revision    subversion revision for which the configuration rpms are going to be built

 Options:
   -h, --help  show this help message and exit
-  --debug     force DEBUG log level
-  --version   show version
+  --debug     force DEBUG log level on console --version   show version
 ```